ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: EXPERIMENTS

-\textbf{Tracking Evaluation Metrics.} We report the \emph{success rate} (SR) for each trial: the fraction of runs in which the method completes the task without any “pose‐loss” event.
-Each method was evaluated in 20 independent trials in each scenario.
+\textbf{Tracking metric.} We report \emph{success rate} (SR) per trial: the fraction of runs that complete the scenario without any \emph{pose-loss} event.
+We declare pose-loss if (i) FoundationPose returns no valid pose for more than 10 consecutive frames, or (ii) the object exits the camera FOV.
+Each method is evaluated in 50 independent trials per scenario.

-\textbf{Integrated Estimation \& Tracking Scenarios.} To validate the combined benefits of active pose estimation and active pose tracking, we evaluate on a standard peg‐in‐hole assembly task: the robot grasps an object from the tabletop and then inserts it into a fixed socket whose position is randomized before each run.
-The assembly task itself is not the focus of this paper, so we directly use the assembly policy in \cite{sun2025exploringposeguidedimitationlearning}.

-\textbf{Combined Baselines.} \begin{itemize} \item \textbf{Fixed‐View}: perform FoundationPose once with a single, fixed world camera view and execute assembly task based on that estimation. \item \textbf{Fixed‐View + Pose‐Servo:} run FoundationPose once on the initial grasp view, then classical Pose‐Servo for assembly. \item \textbf{Random‐NBV + Pose‐Servo:} upon detecting ambiguity at grasp, select one random NBV for a second FoundationPose estimate, then Pose‐Servo. \end{itemize}

-\textbf{Metric.} We report \emph{Success Rate} (SR): the fraction of trials that complete peg‐in‐hole task.
-Each method is evaluated in 10 trials.